AlexandreGrego1/PersonalPortfolioProject/README.md

 Welcome to my portfolio,

-This portfolio aim is to offer to recruiters an on-line apresentation of myself covering my work histority, my gradutaion and my skills as Web Developer.
+This portfolio aim is to offer to recruiters an on-line apresentation of myself covering my work history, my gradutaion and my skills as Web Developer.

 ## UX design / Presentation